Firedrake/mpd-tools/README.md

-When it chooses a new track to add, the robodj will look at the last few (by default ten) tracks played, and a selection (by default 20) of the tracks in the playlist file, and try to pick one that's relatively unlike the recent tracks (based on filename components).
+When it chooses a new track to add, the robodj will look at the last few (by default ten) tracks played, and a selection (by default 20) of the tracks in its own named playlist, and try to pick one that's relatively unlike the recent tracks (based on filename components).

 It will respect MPD_HOST and MPD_PORT environment variables, or command line parameters.

 - -h: MPD host
 - -p: MPD port
-- -f: final component of mpd music path
+- -c: use this name for channel and playlist
 - -n: keep the future queue at least this long
-- -s: check this many playlist file tracks for similarity
+- -s: check this many named playlist tracks for similarity
 - -w: check this many recently-played tracks for similarity
 - -v: be verbose